FAQs

 * All meals, teas and coffees.
 Bar drinks in some lodges.

-* Professionally guided wildlife viewing in open vehicles.
+* Professionally guided wildlife viewing in small, open vehicles.

-* Two daily game viewing drives are standard; plus guided daily walk.
+* Two daily game viewing drives are standard; plus a guided walk.

 * Local flights to regional airports, scheduled or chartered.

-* Conservation & Park fees per reserve and/or lodge.
+* Conservation & Park fees per reserve and/or lodge (some lodges).

 * Gratuities, premium drinks such as French champagne, and travel insurance.

-It means non-state owned.
+It means privately owned.
 National Parks are state owned.
-Some National Parks offer private concession game viewing facilities (ie. private lodges within their Park/s).
+Some National Parks offer private concession game viewing facilities (ie. private lodges within their National Park/s).

 Is a National Park camp cheaper?

 Yes, National Park camps are cheaper, as a rule.
 There are reasons for this.
-Park camps are not all-inclusive, so everything is added on.
-There is much more traffic in National Parks, and please note that NO off-roading is permitted.
+Park camp prices are not all-inclusive, so everything must be added on to a base price.
+There is much more traffic in the National Parks, and off-roading is not permitted.
 Also, no evening drives are permitted.
 Game drive vehicles are often larger, which means more people on your vehicle.
 Accommodation is generally simple and basic, and the on-site restaurants are average, at best.
 Locals love to visit the National Parks during school holidays, where they self-cater and self-drive for the entire family for one or two weeks.

 So, is ‘private’ worth the price?

-A private reserve has numerous benefits.
-There is no traffic, off-roading and evening drives are permitted, game drive vehicles are small and comfortable, and in general the accommodation is of a higher level.
+A private reserve has many benefits.
+There is no traffic, off-roading and evening drives are permitted, game drive vehicles are small and comfortable, and in general the accommodation is of a high level.
 The cuisine is of a high standard, freshly prepared.
-And importantly, the odds of seeing more wildlife, close up, are far greater in a shorter space of time.
+And most importantly, the chances of seeing more wildlife, very close up, are far greater in a shorter space of time.

 What about payment?